tarsil/saffier/docs/fields.md

     <sup>Set default to `""`</sup>

 * **default** - A value or a callable (function).
+* **server_default** - nstance, str, Unicode or a SQLAlchemy `sqlalchemy.sql.expression.text`
+construct representing the DDL DEFAULT value for the column.
 * **comment** - A comment to be added with the field in the SQL database.

 ## Available fields